Responsible for this content Friuli Venezia Giulia

 Selected alternatives for you

-An itinerary where you pedal among the peaks of the Aupa Valley, discovering mountain villages, ancient traditions and authentic flavors.
+A route where you cycle among the peaks of Val Aupa, discovering mountain villages, ancient traditions, and authentic flavors.

 difficult